-^{} Roark has recently proposed that the word "rotenoids," first used by Buc, be applied to those substances other than rotenone, but structurally related to it, naturally occurring in leguminous fish-poison plants.
-(Jour.
-Econ.
+^{} Roark has proposed that the word "rotenoids," first used by Buc, be applied to those substances other than rotenone, but structurally related to it, naturally occurring in leguminous fish-poison plants.
+(J. Econ.
 Entomol.
 33: 416.
 1940.)
+The term will be used throughout this book.